JeffreyZhao/wind/README.md

         );
     })

 which means the <code>innerAsync</code> method would be compiled each time <code>outsideAsync</code> calls.
 That would be a performance cost.
-So please DONOT put an Jscex function into another - until the problem being fixed.
+So please DO NOT put an Jscex function into another - until the problem being fixed.

 ### Language support: